-Collectively, our results indicate compromised integration of trust-related information as a potential reciprocally-reinforced mechanism that might contribute to dysfunctional social interactions in loneliness, thereby reducing the motivation to reconnect and promoting avoidance behavior.
+Collectively, our results indicate compromised integration of trust-related information as a reciprocally-reinforced mechanism underlying dysfunctional social interactions in loneliness, thereby reducing the motivation to reconnect and promoting avoidance behavior.
 Neurobiologically-informed interventions with cognitive bias modification procedures should target the self-reinforcing loop of distrust to improve the beneficial reactivity to positive social interactions and alleviate the debilitating health consequences of perceived social isolation.

-5. Experimental Section
+5. Methods